Floralens: a Deep Learning Model for the Portuguese Native Flora: Methods

-Once the dataset is imported onto AutoML, training may proceed, requiring only the user to make high-level choices for the type of model to be generated and the maximum training time, as illustrated in Figure~\ref{fig:amlv-training}.
-Since we wish to use the model as part of web or mobile applications (cf. Section~\ref{sec:artifacts}) rather than deploying it on a Google Cloud server, we select the option ``Edge'' model.
+Once the dataset is imported onto AutoML, the user selects high-level choices for the type of model to be generated and the maximum training time, as illustrated in Figure~\ref{fig:amlv-training}.
+Since we wish to use the model within web or mobile applications (cf. Section~\ref{sec:artifacts}), rather than deploying it on a Google Cloud server, we select the ``Edge'' model option.
 We also toggle the option for a model that favors accuracy over latency among the three available choices.
-The maximum training time is specified as a ``node hours'' budget, where nodes are virtual machines used during training.
+The maximum training time is specified as a node-hours budget, where nodes are virtual machines used during training.
+Once this configuration is done, training may proceed.

 GAMLV required 4 node hours to complete the training of the CNN with the Floralens dataset.
-The service operates as a ``black box''.
-Thus, it is not possible to discern what goes on during training.
-For instance, no exact details or configuration options are provided for the training infrastructure (e.g., in terms of virtual machines, GPUs, or TPUs) and it is not possible to track details regarding the training process (e.g., how the model converges over time).
+The service operates as a black box, providing no insight into the internal training process or infrastructure configuration.
+For instance, no exact details or configuration options are provided for the training infrastructure (e.g., virtual machines, GPUs, or TPUs), and it is not possible to track details regarding the training process (e.g., how the model converges over time).